threatgrid/ctia/README.md

 You can jump to the [Developer](#Developer) section to see instructions on how to run elasticsearch and other optional supporting tools using Docker.
-CTIA can use redis to store some of its objects (Verdicts) and also can send streams of events to Redis and Elasticsearch.
+CTIA can use Kafka, Redis and ES to push stream of events.

 #### Purging ES Stores